Heavy Equipment Theft Prevention

 - Track all heavy equipment using electronic GPS systems

-For large job sites that contain much high value equipment and tools, consider hiring a security guard service to patrol the site randomly or routinely during all nonworking hours.
+For large job sites that contain several high value pieces of equipment and tools, consider purchasing a security camera system, or hiring a security guard service to patrol the site randomly or routinely during all nonworking hours.

 Home Office: 717 Mullberry St. | Des Moines, IA 50309 | 800-447-2295 | www.emcins.com